rbi-mtm/ams/day2/README.md

 From that, we can conclude that the single-particle excitation spectrum is also likely gapped, or in simpler terms: the system is an **insulator**.

-**T:** Plot the integral of the DOS versus energy.
+**Task:** Plot the integral of the DOS versus energy.

-**Q:** What does the DOS integrate to?
+**Question:** What does the DOS integrate to?
 What's the integral of the DOS up to Fermi energy?

 > [!NOTE]
 > The band gap is about 0.55 eV, which is **much** smaller than the experimentally